-People who know me are well aware that I’ve been plugging away at an extensive research project for nearly seven years: a biography of Sara Plummer Lemmon, the 19th-century artist and botanist for whom Southern Arizona’s Mount Lemmon is named.
+People who know me are well aware that I’ve been plugging away at an extensive research project for more than ten years: a biography of Sara Plummer Lemmon, the 19th-century artist and botanist for whom Southern Arizona’s Mount Lemmon is named.

-I’m delighted to report that my book proposal was accepted by the University of Nebraska Press!
-The Forgotten Botanist: Sara Plummer Lemmon’s Life in Science and Art was published under their Bison Books imprint in Fall 2021.
-Not only that, but it was selected as a Top Pick among the 2022 Southwest Books of the Year!
+I’m delighted to report that in 2019 my book proposal was accepted by the University of Nebraska Press!
+The Forgotten Botanist: Sara Plummer Lemmon’s Life in Science and Art was published under their Bison Books imprint in Fall 2021 – and won numerous awards.

 In 2017 I gave up trying to keep up with individual email updates and created a newsletter to provide

-Thirty-five issues later, the most recent issue of the newsletter (March 11, 2022) is here and you can subscribe to the newsletter here.
+Six years and fifty-plus issues later, the most recent newsletter (April 12, 2024) is here and you can subscribe here.
 It’s free, and there’s an unsubscribe option if you decide you don’t want to keep receiving it.
 I’m proud to tell you it won Second Place in the Personal Newsletter category of the 2021 National Federation of Press Women contest!

 My intention with it is NOT to flood your email boxes, but to only send the newsletters out when there’s a significant or particularly interesting update—and to keep them brief.